SaoirseODonovan/FinalYearProject/README.md

 * For assistance with pd.melt: https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.melt.html Accessed 25 January, 2024.
 * For assistance with base64 encoding: https://www.geeksforgeeks.org/base64-b64encode-in-python/ Accessed 25 January, 2024.
 * For assistance with displaying Base64 images in HTML: https://stackoverflow.com/questions/8499633/how-to-display-base64-images-in-html Accessed 25 January, 2024.
+* For assistance and inspiration with footer: https://blog.stackfindover.com/responsive-html-footer-examples/#google_vignette Accessed 30 January, 2024.
+* For lover type image generation: https://copilot.microsoft.com/images/create Prompt used for image generation: "9 different, modern symbols, no colour, to represent these nine different lover types: The Stringent Lover, The Adaptable Lover, The Balanced Lover, The Unbiased Lover, The Uniform Lover, The Neutral Lover, The Diverse Lover, The Flexible Lover, The Rigorous Lover."
+Accessed 27 January, 2024.

 ## Authors